jonfernq/English-Teaching/PlagiarismSimilarityParaphrase/README.md

 ## Plagiarism, Similarity, & Paraphrase

-Below is some code to check whether a ChatGPT paraphrase of text in a communicative language learning textbook is sufficiently different to not be categorized as plagiarism:
+Below is some code to check whether a ChatGPT paraphrase of text in a communicative language learning textbook is sufficiently different to not be categorized as plagiarism.
+The code uses the [Jaccard similarity coefficient](https://en.wikipedia.org/wiki/Jaccard_index#:~:text=The%20Jaccard%20coefficient%20is%20widely,to%20bags%2C%20i.e.%2C%20Multisets.):

 ```python
 from sklearn.feature_extraction.text import CountVectorizer